Do you want up to $700 off your rates?

 Do you pay the rates on the property that is your home?

-The table below shows if you are likely to get a partial or full rebate, eg; if your income is $30,000 and your rates are $1,600, you will get a partial rebate.
-NB if you have dependents living with you, the amounts could be higher.
+The table below shows the estimated rebate available.
+For example, if your income is $36,000 and your rates are $2,500, you will get a partial rebate.
+N.b. if you have dependants living with you, the amounts could be higher.

 What is a rates rebate?